MylesBorins/libmdns/README.md

 ##About

-A serious of c++ classes to simplify working with multicast-dns
+Some function and classes to simplify working with multicast-dns

-On linux you will need to install "avahi-compat-libdns_sd-devel" to allow the code to be compatible with avahi
+On linux you will need to install "avahi-compat-libdns_sd-devel" to allow the code to be "theoretically" compatible with avahi.. it don't work though

 ## Getting Started